-When people were first referred to the service an assessment of needs was carried out.
-This included assessing their mobility and their physical and mental well-being.
+When people were referred to the service an assessment of needs was carried out.
+This included assessing their mental wellbeing, their dietary needs and their mobility.
 The information was then used to write a care plan.
-This was then further developed and reviewed on a regular basis.
-It was also reviewed as people's needs changed.
+This was then further developed and reviewed on a regular basis and as people's needs changed.
 Written records outlined the support that people required in all aspects of their life.